fkanehiro/hrpsys-tutorials/html/_sources/gazebo/connect.txt

 Now, we have finished configuring our system.
 Let's open the project in hrpsys-gazebo-simulator::

-  $ hrpsys-gazebo-simulator myproject.xml $HOME/.gazebo/models/simple_vehicle_with_camera.world -endless
+  $ hrpsys-gazebo-simulator mysimulation.xml $HOME/.gazebo/models/simple_vehicle_with_camera.world -endless

 Connect with original RT-component